 - Be Comfortable And Cozy But Not Bulky: Children move a lot are pretty action oriented, especially in their younger years.
 The best winter coats for kids have to be the ones that keep them warm and protected from the elements but at the same time let them have freedom of movement too.
 What good is a warm coat that feels like a straitjacket, binding and uncomfortable?
 Or lets the wetness of rain or snow in?

 - Be Long-Lasting And Wear-Resistant: Now that’s another thing about kids wear, be it winters or summers.
 Kids wear has to be as quality-conscious as adult wear is, and then some.
 Kids lead a far more active life than us, so they need clothes that can take all their rough and tumble with ease without showing age and wear.
-The best winter coats for kids will need to be tough, long-lasting and wash resistant as well – because if the fabric begins to fray, then what good is a coat?
+The best winter coats for kids will need to be tough, long-lasting and wash resistant as well – because if the fabric begins to fray as they sled on their way, then what good is a coat?

 - Be Stylish And Smart: Winters already makes us all feel dull, drab and dreary.
 The kids love their occasional snow day but there’s nothing like summers, right?
 On top of that, if kids have to dress in dull, dark and dreary colors; they are likely to feel even worse.
 Winters demand bright colors and happy outfits to cheer up the kids, and their parents, so obviously the best winter coats for kids also have to be the smartest.